seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 A kinder gentleman treads not the earth.
 I saw Bassanio and Antonio part:
 Bassanio told him he would make some speed
-Of his return: he answer’d, ‘Do not so;
+Of his return: he answer'd, 'Do not so;
 Slubber not business for my sake, Bassanio
 But stay the very riping of the time;
-And for the Jew’s bond which he hath of me,
+And for the Jew's bond which he hath of me,
 Let it not enter in your mind of love:
 Be merry, and employ your chiefest thoughts
 To courtship and such fair ostents of love
-As shall conveniently become you there:’
+As shall conveniently become you there:'
 And even there, his eye being big with tears,
 Turning his face, he put his hand behind him,
 And with affection wondrous sensible
-He wrung Bassanio’s hand; and so they parted.
+He wrung Bassanio's hand; and so they parted.

 **SALANIO**
 I think he only loves the world for him.